CMHAAorg/cmhaa-website/site/content/about.md

       business-led, expert-guided approach to addressing this growing challenge.

       The group reached out to other business leaders to determine their interest in forming a similar alliance in Australia.
-Some of the country's largest employers - many of them competitors - were immediately drawn to the idea, and in early 2020 the Corporate Mental Health Alliance Australia was legally formed with seed funding provided by its 15 founding members.
+Some of the country's largest employers - many of them competitors - were immediately drawn to the idea, and in early 2020 the Corporate Mental Health Alliance Australia was formally established with seed funding provided by its 15 founding members.
   - type: image
     image: img/ourleadership.jpg
     image_caption: Corporate Mental Health Alliance Australia Strategy Day